MicrosoftDocs/Viva/Viva/engage/manage-security-and-compliance/monitor-private-content.md

 - Profiles

 > [!NOTE]
-> If your Yammer network is associated with Microsoft 365 or Office 365, anyone who is a suite global admin is also a verified admin in Yammer.
+> If your Viva Engage network is associated with Microsoft 365 or Office 365, anyone who is a suite global admin is also a verified admin in Viva Engage.

- **Grant a verified admin access to private content on Yammer**
+ **Grant a verified admin access to private content on Viva Engage**

-1. Log on to Yammer as a verified admin.
+1. Sign in to Viva Engage as a verified admin.

-2. Go to **Settings** \> **Network Admin**.
+2. Go to **Settings** \> **Edit network admin settings**.

 3. Under **Content and Security**, select **Content Mode**.